George0118/Database2022/README.md

 1. Download the files
 2. Open and run XAMPP
 3. Run the schema and the initial inserts from the SQL_initial file.
-4. Open a Command Prompt and run > pip install -r requirments.txt, while being in the directory of the downloaded files
+4. Open a Command Prompt and run python -m pip install --upgrade pip
+5. Then, run > pip install -r requirments.txt, while being in the directory of the downloaded files
-5. Lastly open the main.py file and run it.
+6. Lastly open the main.py file and run it.
 Click on the link and enjoy the website!